Using NuGet artifact repositories

 <?xml version="1.0" encoding="UTF-8"?> <configuration> <packageSources> <add key="nexus2" value="https://nexus.example.org/repository/nuget-hosted/"/> </packageSources> <packageSourceCredentials> <nexus2> <add key="Username" value="user" /> <add key="Password" value="..." /> </nexus2> </packageSourceCredentials> </configuration>

 Internal artifact repositories often do not have a self-signed TLS certificate signed by an authority that is trusted by default.
-They are usually signed by an internal company authority or are self-signed.
+They are mainly signed by an internal company authority or are self-signed.
 Configure your tools to accept these certificates.

 Specify the location of the certificate file in the